arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 * When did you notice it begin?
 How long has it been going on?
 * Is it accompanied by tenderness?
 Rash?
 Vomiting?
 Change in bowel habits?

 In both of these examples, we're offering ways to help describe a problem more thoroughly, and we're going to ask you to do the same when you describe a computing problem.
-A good place to start is by documenting (say, by jotting information down in a draft email) details like:
+A good place to start is by documenting (yes, do actually type it out) details like:

 * What did you try to do?
-* Can you copy and paste what you actually typed?
+* What code did you use?
 * What did you think / hope would happen?
-* Do you have an example of when it did work the way you expected?
+* Do you have an example of when it **did** work the way you expected?
 * What happened instead?
 * Were there any error messages?
 What do they say?
 * What did you try already to fix the problem?